Tommy La Stella Player Props: Mariners vs. Rockies

 Rockies Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Rockies pitching staff ranks 26th in MLB.
+- The pitching staff for the Rockies has a collective eight K/9, which ranks 25th in the league.

-- The Rockies have the 26th-ranked team ERA across all league pitching staffs (5.28).
+- The Rockies have a 5.28 team ERA that ranks 24th across all league pitching staffs.

-- Rockies pitchers combine to rank 19th in baseball in home runs surrendered (19 total, 1.4 per game).
+- Rockies pitchers combine to rank 19th in baseball in home runs allowed (19 total, 1.4 per game).

-- Feltner (0-1) gets the start for the Rockies, his third of the season.
+- Davis gets the call to start for the Rockies, his first of the season.

-- His most recent appearance came on Sunday against the Washington Nationals, when the righty tossed five innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.